Planting and Care

 Does your plant like Humidity?

-The terrarium with the lid on will maintain a fairly high level of moisture in the air similar to a rainforest. *Most houseplant will love this but it's always a good idea to check online if your plant will thrive or struggle in this kind of environment.
+The terrarium, with the lid on, will maintain a fairly high level of moisture in the air, similar to a rainforest.
+Most* houseplants will love this but it's always a good idea to check online if your plant will thrive or struggle in this kind of environment.

-*If you want to use Succulents or Sedum consider keeping the lid off once it has rooted to get lots of air circulation.
+*If you want to use succulents or sedum consider keeping the lid off once it has rooted to give it lots of air circulation and reduce the humidity.

 green moss on gray rock